Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Methodology

-Second, to confirm our manual evaluation, we utilize Chen et~al.'s dataset of 10K~multilingual article text paragraph pairs across 18~languages (including Russian and English) annotated for whether they were about the same news story~\cite{chen-etal-2022-semeval}.
+Second, to confirm our manual evaluation, we utilize~\citet{chen-etal-2022-semeval}'s dataset of 10K~multilingual article text paragraph pairs across 18~languages (including Russian and English) annotated for whether they were about the same news story.
 Analyzed across 7~criteria dimensions, this dataset labeled each paragraph pair on a scale of 1 (not about the same news story) to 4 (about the same news story).
-Embedding each pair with our multilingual model, we find that 93.6\% of paragraph pairs with similarity above that at our selected threshold of 0.80 had very high similarity (a labeled score of 3.0 or higher).
+Embedding each pair with our multilingual model, we find that 93.6\% of paragraph pairs with similarity above that at the threshold of 0.80 had very high similarity (a labeled score of 3.0 or higher).
 Similarly, 83.6\% of pairs below this threshold had lower similarity (lower than 3.0).
-Benchmarking our approach with this dataset, we confirm that our cosine similarity threshold of 0.80 is a strong indication that two paragraphs are about the same story.
+Benchmarking our approach with this dataset, we confirm that the cosine similarity threshold of 0.80 is a strong indication that two paragraphs are about the same story.
 Throughout the rest of this work, when comparing two embeddings, we utilize a threshold of 0.8.
 This new evaluation matches previous works' evaluation of this particular model~\cite{huertas2021countering,phan2022vietnamese}.
 When two messages/paragraphs reach this threshold, we consider them to be \textit{similar} or to \textit{correspond} with one another.

-\textbf{\textit{Computing Similarity Scores Between Platforms.}} Utilizing our threshold of 0.8, we compute the percentage of different platforms' messages/paragraphs that convey the same topic.
+\textbf{\textit{Computing Similarity Scores Between Platforms. }} Utilizing our threshold of 0.8, we compute the percentage of different platforms' messages/paragraphs that convey the same topic.
 This is such that we calculate the percentage of messages/paragraphs from one website whose topic/idea appears on another website (\textit{i.e.}, what percentage of {rt.com's} paragraphs also appear on {sputniknews.com} and conversely what percentage of {sputniknews.com's} paragraphs appear on {rt.com}).
-In order to consolidate the two similarity values into one average to approximate platform similarity, we take the geometric average of two returned percentages (We take the geometric average rather than arithmetic as the two numbers are largely non-independent~\cite{huntington1927sets}).
-More formally, this is such that we compute two platforms/websites/channels $X$ and $Y$ similarity as: {
+To consolidate the two similarity values into one average to approximate platform similarity, we take the geometric average of two returned percentages (We take the geometric average rather than arithmetic as the two numbers are largely non-independent~\cite{huntington1927sets}).